-A Persian-Jewish Shabbat hors d'oeuvres that I love to enjoy as a hearty meal.
-With dumplings made from ground chicken and chickpea flour, this recipe from my mother holds a sweet spot in my heart.
+Gondi is a crowd-pleasing Persian-Jewish Shabbat hors d’oeuvres that I love to enjoy as a hearty, filling meal.
+With substantial and tasty dumplings made from ground chicken and chickpea flour, this recipe passed onto me by my mother holds a special place in my heart.
 I hope you feel the love when you make it yourself.

 - 1 lb. ground chicken or dark meat turkey or beef